matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

   - Update the room state every x seconds.
     This allows clients to check how long an event has not been updated and ignore it if it's expired.
-  - Use Future events with a 10s timeout to send the disconnected from call in less then 10s after the user is not anymore pinging the `/delayed_events` endpoint.
+  - Use delayed events with a 10s timeout to send the disconnected from call in less then 10s after the user is not anymore pinging the `/delayed_events` endpoint.
     (or delegate the disconnect action to a service attached to the SFU)
   - Use the client sync loop as a special case timeout for call member events.